fanqicheng/VLM-benchmarking/README.md

    - PubMedBERT: `ctranspath_448_pubmedbert/checkpoints/epoch_50.pt`
 4. Place it anywhere on your server and pass the path via `--ckpt_path`

-## Patches and Features Extraction Usage
+## Usage 1: Patches and Features Extraction

 ### Step 1: Run the first model with `--task all` (generates seg + coords + feat)
 ```bash